 Pitch refers to how steep the slope is, which may vary over roof with multiple sloping panels.
 Generally, the steeper the roof, the more time, material, and skill is needed for a roof installation.

 The last item, where you live, makes it very challenging to provide a one price fits all type of quote.
 It can vary greatly by region, but still an average price is known.
-Take a look at this page on RoofingCalc.com to get an idea of a total price for installing an asphalt shingle roof and other types of roofs by a professional contractor.
+Take a look at this page on RoofingCalc.com to get an idea of a total price for installing a new asphalt shingle roof and other types of roofs by a professional contractor.

 When it comes to buying roofing materials, a contractor will probably have access to better deals than a typical homeowner, because they’ll be buying products in bulk each year.
 But, if you plan on buying materials yourself, here are a few things to keep in mind:

 While square footage is the common way to measure most surfaces for home improvement, roofing uses a measurement called a “square” which equals 100 square feet.
 The average residential roof is 1,700 sq. ft. or 17 squares, not including a detached garage.

 Asphalt shingles are generally sold by the bundle, and typically 3 bundles will cover a square.